-We report on our voting and engagement activities alongside developments to our ESG frameworks and implementation of the Policy annually in our Stewardship and Responsible Investment Report, in alignment with the twelve 'apply and explain' principles set out by the FRC in the UK Stewardship Code, and SRD II rules.
+We have been a signatory to the UK Stewardship Code (the Code) since 2022.
+We report on our responsible investment activities, together with the implementation of the Policy, annually in our Stewardship and Responsible Investment Report, in alignment with the twelve 'apply and explain' principles set out by the FRC in the Code, and SRD II rules.
 This report is available on our website.